Burning Regulations for Mission

 Burning of tree prunings, twigs, branches etc.

-Burn pile must be kept to a maximum of 3 feet (1m) wide and maximum 3 feet (1m) high and must be hand fed.
+One burn pile allowed, must be kept to a maximum of 3 feet (1m) wide and maximum 3 feet (1m) high and must be hand fed.

 Burn pile must be located a minimum of 15 feet (5m) from any structures or combustibles.

 Fires for special occasions and ceremonial purposes.

-Year-round except during extreme weather conditions when a fire ban in in place.
+Year-round except during extreme weather conditions or when a fire ban is in place.

-A permit is required and must be approved by the Mission Fire Rescue Department.
+A permit is required and must be approved by Mission Fire Rescue Service.

-Special Occasion / Ceremonial Burn Permits are issued year round (except during District of Mission Burning Bans) for the purpose of allowing residents to have a Special Occasion or Ceremonial fire.
+Special Occasion / Ceremonial Burn Permits are issued year-round (except during a District burning ban) for the purpose of allowing residents to have a Special Occasion or Ceremonial fire.
 The following are examples of this type of permit: Girl Guide/Boy Scout campfires, religious and cultural ceremonies, and family events.

 Note that there are restrictions to the size and location of the fire.
 All fires must be supervised by an adult at all times and extinguished fully.
 It is not permitted to cause unreasonable nuisance to any other person in the neighbourhood because of drifting smoke, ash or unpleasant odour.

-There is no charge for these permits, and applications can be picked up at Fire Station No. 1 (33330 – 7th Avenue) or obtained from this website:
+There is no charge for these permits, and applications are available at Fire Station No. 1, 33330 – 7th Avenue, or below:

-Completed Special Occasion Permit forms can be delivered by mail, fax 604-820-8624 or in person to Fire Station No. 1 located at 33330 – 7th Avenue, Mission, BC V2V 2E3.
+Completed Special Occasion Permit applications can be delivered by mail, fax 604-820-8624 or in person to Fire Station No. 1.
 Forms must be approved and signed by the Mission Fire Rescue Service prior to commencing burning.

 The burning of yard debris is strictly regulated by the Mission Burning Bylaw.
 The bylaw does NOT permit burning of yard debris in garbage pick up / curbside composting areas at any time.
 In areas without garbage pickup, burning of yard debris is allowed in April and November ONLY and a permit is not required.

-Burning for the purpose of land clearing is no longer permitted within the District of Mission.
+Burning for the purpose of land clearing is NOT permitted within the District of Mission.